dx2102/oool-chat/README.md

 # OoolChat

-This is a webpage to call LLM APIs.
+### Try the app online: https://dx2102.github.io/oool-chat/

-It provides a clean, fast, and simple baseline for LLM chat interfaces/GUI.
+This is a simple web app to call LLM APIs.

-All the code is in a single html file.
+It aims to create a clean and fast UI baseline, while remaining a single HTML file.

-Simply paste the code into LLMs to check/customize it.
+Simply paste the code into LLMs to safety-check/customize it.

 Goals:
 - Concise, single-file code